Models (band): 1988–current: post-dissolution and reunions

 Mason has composed soundtracks for many feature films and television series both locally and internationally.
 Valentine later worked in children's TV, is a popular radio host on 702 ABC Sydney and published a successful series of children's books.
 Price returned to New Zealand after stints with various Australian bands, and the world's first drum sample CD.
 Wednesday formed Crashland and plays with German avant garde band Einstürzende Neubauten.

 Various versions of Models have reformed on several occasions for short tours, including in 2006 and in September 2008.
 The 2008 version was: Kelly, Freud, his son Jackson Freud (from Attack of the Mannequins) on guitar, Tim Rosewarne (ex-Big Pig, Chocolate Starfish) on keyboards and Cameron Goold (Propaganda Klann, Christine Anu backing band) on drums.
 In August 2010, Duffield, Ferrie, Kelly and Price reformed for two concerts in Sydney and Melbourne.
 On 27 October, Models were inducted into the ARIA Hall of Fame by Matthews.
 The line-up of Duffield, Ferrie, Kelly, Mason, Price and Valentine performed "I Hear Motion" and "Evolution".
-Matthews recalled meeting the group for the first time at a recording session – she was due to provide backing vocals but they were busy playing indoor cricket in the studio.
+At this event, Matthews recalled meeting the group for the first time at a recording session – she was due to provide backing vocals, but they were busy playing indoor cricket in the studio.
 During the ceremony, Kelly explained Freud's absence by saying he had "another bicycle accident".
 A week later, Freud was found dead at his Hawthorn home on 4 November in a suspected suicide.

 In 2013, Models (consisting of Duffield, Ferrie, Kelly, and Price) issued a self-released four-song EP titled GTK.
 A follow-up EP was issued in 2015: titled Memo, it also consisted of four songs.